 DRAMA BEHIND THE SCENES

 Zack Snyder — the filmmaker who is, essentially, the godfather of the DC cinematic universe — is the director of Justice League, but he, unfortunately, had to leave the project during post-production after the death of his daughter.
-DC and Warner Bros. made a smart decision by getting ahold of Joss Whedon to oversee post-production and what-has-been-rumored-to-be massive reshoots.
+On paper, DC and Warner Bros. probably made a smart decision by getting ahold of Joss Whedon to oversee post-production and what-has-been-rumored-to-be massive reshoots.

 Whedon is the director of two superhero team-up films that Warner Bros. would want to, if not ape, then, at the very least, replicate their successes.
 Whedon’s Avengers films were revolutionary superhero films, but they were nothing like the vision laid forth by Snyder in Man of Steel and Batman v Superman: Dawn of Justice.